Chukobyte/learn-engine-dev/docs/embedding_python/hello_python.md

     return 0
 ```

 A simple python function that prints the statement *'Game played!'* to the console.
-Next let's call this function in c++.
+Next let's call this function in C++.

 ```c++
 #define PY_SSIZE_T_CLEAN